banisterious/obsidian-oneirometrics/docs/TESTING.md

 - [x] Plugin icon appears in the ribbon

 ### Settings Testing

+> This section covers only the test cases for settings.
+For user instructions, see [USAGE.md](USAGE.md).
+For technical details, see [SPECIFICATION.md](SPECIFICATION.md).

 - [x] OneiroMetrics Note path can be set and saved
 - [x] Selected notes can be added and removed using multi-chip autocomplete in both Settings and the modal